RasOls89/RasOls89/README.md

 - 👋 Hi, I’m @RasOls89
-- 👀 I’m interested in creating systems that adds value
+- 👀 I’m interested in learning how to create systems that adds value to diffrent organisations.
-- 🌱 I’m currently learning systems development
+- 🌱 I’m currently learning systems development and Business Intelligence.
 - 💞️ I’m looking to collaborate on ...
 - 📫 rasols8911@gmail.com